5 Coat Warning Signs of Illness in Dogs & Cats

 In the home, prevention is mostly about storage and routine.
 Medications should be kept in closed cabinets, not on counters where a cat can chew a blister pack.
 If a cat vomits after any new medication, that should be recorded with timing and whether food was given, then shared with the clinic.
 Owners should also avoid harsh bathing or frequent wiping that dries the skin and lowers barrier comfort.

-At home, owners can help the plan succeed by reducing “background irritation.”
-That can include consistent flea prevention for all pets, washing bedding in fragrance-free detergent, and keeping nails trimmed to limit self-trauma.
-Many cats do better when the environment is predictable: stable feeding times, a quiet sleeping spot, and enrichment that reduces stress-grooming overlap.
-These steps do not replace medical care, but they can improve bounce-back during flares.
+At home, you can help the plan succeed by cutting “background irritation”: consistent flea prevention for every pet, bedding washed in fragrance-free detergent, and nails kept trimmed to limit self-trauma.
+Most cats do better with predictability — stable feeding times, a quiet sleeping spot, and enrichment that reduces stress-grooming.
+None of this replaces medical care, but it improves bounce-back during flares.

 How IL-33 and IL-31 Can Tighten the Itch Loop